andaru/notch/notch/docs/source/index.rst

 interfaces (CLI) for client tool use, as well as managing device connections and authentication data.

-Notch was developed and is currently maintained by Andrew Fort.

 See the Google Code `project page`__ for Notch for more development information.